BitanCepeda/BitanCepeda/README.md

 I am a Full Stack Developer from Colombia and web3 lover.
 - :telescope: I’m working as a Backend developer and contributing to Database modeling for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content Writing and learning as fast as possible.

 - :zap: In my free time, I make algorithms or scripts, go to te gym and play soccer.